Hadassah-Brandeis Institute

 May 6, 2024

-Please join HBI’s Holocaust Research Study Group for a public event to honor Holocaust Remembrance Day, Yom HaShoah.
-Our panel will focus on how the memory of the Holocaust exists in complex personal and political conversations surrounding the contested narratives of Israel/Palestine, the Gaza War, and its repercussions.
+HBI’s Holocaust Research Study Group commemorated Holocaust Remembrance Day, Yom HaShoah with a panel focusing on how the memory of the Holocaust exists in complex personal and political conversations surrounding the contested narratives of Israel/Palestine, the Gaza War, and its repercussions.

-Two presentations will be offered prior to a panel discussion by members of the Holocaust Research Study Group:
+Two presentations were offered prior to a panel discussion by members of the Holocaust Research Study Group:

 Sarah Silberstein Swartz, “How I Learned to Listen to the Other Side: A Personal Reflection on the Israel/Palestine Conflict”